-After public comment has been received and reviewed, the Division of Forestry & Fire Protection may proceed with planning the proposed timber sales and associated developments.
+The Division of Forestry and Fire Protection has received and reviewed public comment and may proceed with planning the proposed timber sales and associated developments.
 When each sale is prepared and ready for review, notice of the proposed decision and the opportunity for public comment will be given for that specific timber sale, as is required under state statutes and regulations.

-FOR MORE INFORMATION OR TO SUBMIT COMMENTS CONTACT:
+FOR MORE INFORMATION CONTACT:

-Alaska Division of Forestry & Fire Protection Contact: Greg Staunton 2417 Tongass Avenue, Suite 213 Phone: 907-225-3070 Ketchikan, AK 99901 Email: dnr.dof.sse@alaska.gov
+Alaska Division of Forestry and Fire Protection Contact: Area Forester 2417 Tongass Avenue, Suite 213 Phone: 225-3070

+Ketchikan, AK 99901 Email: dnr.dof.sse@alaska.gov